Top news and updates from ComponentPro which help you stay up-to-date with what we are doing.

 Ultimate Studio 2019.Q1 v7.0 is released

-To release our components more frequently and send beta and hotfix releases to our customer faster, our build system has been upgraded and it's now very flexible.
-We will walk you through how our system has evolved since the very first builds to the recent ones.
+To release our components more frequently and send beta and hotfix releases to our customer faster, we have revamped our build system and make it very flexible.
+We will walk you through how it has evolved since the very first builds to the recent ones.

-In 2011 we needed to support several VS versions and more than one platform including .NET, .NET CF, and Xamarin.
-So we decided to write the build system in C#.
+In 2011 when we needed to support several VS versions and more than one platforms, including .NET, .NET CF, Xamarin, we decided to write the build system in C#.
 That allowed us to be more flexible and write faster build code.
-But it still did not define any build pipelines, tasks, and release pipelines.
+But it still did not define any build pipelines, tasks, and release pipeline.

-Whenever we needed to change something in the build process, we modified the build codebase and recompile the build app.
-We used only a single build server to do everything: from building source code for the needed platforms, testing to uploading to our production web server.
-A normal build took around 5 hours on that machine.
-That was better than batch files but we still found it cumbersome at some point.
+Whenever we needed to change something in the build process, we modified the codebase and recompiled the build app.
+We used only a single build server to do everything: from building source code for .NET, CF, and Xamarin, testing to uploading to our production web server.
+A typical build took around 5 hours on that machine.
+That was better than batch files, but we still found it cumbersome at some point.

-Nearly 10 years have passed, we had still been using the 2nd generation.
-The Ultimate Components had to support .NET, .NET Core, Uwp, Android, iOS, and CF platforms running on Windows, Linux, and Mac operating systems.
+Nearly ten years have passed; we had still been using the 2nd generation.
+The Ultimate Components had to support .NET, .NET Core, Uwp, Android, iOS, and CF platforms, Windows, Linux, and Mac operating systems.
 We decided to revamp the build system again.
-At this time, we wanted a system that can be easily customized without rebuilding the build system and fast enough to cut the build time to under an hour.
+At this time, we wanted a system that can be easily customized.
+Furthermore, we wanted to reduce the build time to under an hour.

 Our solution was to use ten build machines and 3 VMs.
 We defined dynamic build pipelines which can be designed and customized in a web app.
 The result was astonishing: build time reduced to 50 mins, instead of 6 hours long.
 Our developer can now select what libraries to build and click on a button to start a build.
 If a library build fails, we can rebuild it without restarting the whole build process.